asimihsan/notes/[course] natural language processing.md

     -   The n-gram probability matrices are very sparse.
 -   p104: be sure to choose similar training and test copurses.
 Don't choose from different genres.
 -   p105: **closed vocabulary** assumes we know all the words in the vocabulary.
-    -   This can't possible be exactly true.
+    -   This can't possibly be exactly true.
     -   There will be **out of vocabulary (OOV)** words.
     -   The percentive of OOV words in the test set is called the **OOV rate**.
     -   An **open vocabulary** is one where we model OOV words by adding a pseudo-word called `<UNK>`.
 We train these probabilities as follows: